sthancock/gls_planner/README.md

 # Lidar Mission Planner
-This code is designed to accompany the [Hancock et al (2021)](https://royalsocietypublishing.org/doi/abs/10.1098/rsos.211166) paper describing the requirements for a satellite lidar constellation with continuous ground coverage.
-The paper link will be added once it is accepted.
-The paper describes the design of a constellation of lidar satellites needed to give continuous global coverage: A Global Lidar System (GLS).
+This code is designed to accompany the [Hancock et al (2021)](https://royalsocietypublishing.org/doi/abs/10.1098/rsos.211166) paper.
+The paper describes the design of a constellation of lidar satellites needed to give continuous global coverage: A Global Lidar System (GLS) and forms part of the UK Space Agency funded Global Lidar Altimetry MISsion (GLAMIS) project.

 [Hancock, S., McGrath, C., Lowe, C., Davenport, I. and Woodhouse, I., 2021.
 Requirements for a global lidar system: spaceborne lidar with wall-to-wall coverage.
 Royal Society Open Science, 8(12), p.211166.](https://royalsocietypublishing.org/doi/abs/10.1098/rsos.211166)